 How long does each chimpanzee activity last?

-The chimpanzee habituation experience will last a whole day, starting around 6.30 in the morning and end in the late afternoon.
+The chimpanzee habituation experience will last a whole day, starting around 6.30 in the morning and ending in the late afternoon.
 Once you find the group of chimpanzees, you will follow them or their trails through the forest.

 If you choose for a chimpanzee trekking, the time depends on the place of the group of chimpanzees and the time of walking to that place and back.
 An average hike takes about 2-5 hours and you are allowed to stay 1 hour in the company of the chimps.
 For the trekking experience, the chimpanzee trackers already go out ahead to spot the family you are going to visit, so the guide can bring the group straight to that place.